shazz/coral-dev-opencl/README.md

 ````

 ````
-sudo apt-get install python3-dev pip3 install rpyc numpy pip3 install pyopencl
+sudo apt-get install python3-dev libatlas-base-dev pip3 install rpyc numpy==1.19.0
+pip3 install pyopencl
 ````

 ### OpenCL performance

-Reminder, the openCL Coral implementatinon is for the Vivandi G7000Lite GPU, NOT FOR THE TPU.
+Reminder, the openCL Coral implementatinon is for the Vivante GC7000Lite GPU, **NOT FOR THE TPU**.

 clpeak:
 ````